MTstateIntroStats/IntroStatActivitiesHybrid/_book/12-A21-regression-theory.md

 ### Golf driving distance

 In golf the goal is to complete a hole with as few strokes as possible.
 A long driving distance to start a hole can help minimize the strokes necessary to complete the hole, as long as that drive stays on the fairway.
 Data were collected on 354 PGA and LPGA players in 2008 [@pga].
-For each player, the average driving distance (yards), fairway accuracy (percentage), and sex was measured.
+For each player, the average driving distance (yards), fairway accuracy (percentage), and league (PGA or LPGA) was measured.
 Use these data to assess, "Does a professional golfer give up accuracy when they hit the ball farther?"

 * Observational units: